 The road ahead

 There is plenty of stuff to do to get this site into shape.
-Last year, after changing to this domain name, I switched hosts and then finally changed to WordPress.
-I don’t intend to have ads on this site, although it will be OK for writers to link to their own app or author page if they want, plus include the occasional useful affiliate link to recommended apps, hardware, or services.
+Last year, after changing to this domain name, we switched hosts and then finally changed to WordPress.
+We don’t intend to have ads on this site, although it will be OK for writers to link to their own app or author page if they want, plus include the occasional useful affiliate link to recommended apps, hardware, or services.

 F5 – Refresh